-Prerequisite(s): Passing grade in ENG 002 or satisfactory score on the English Placement Test

-The techniques of effective writing, logical thinking, and intelligent reading, with special emphasis on expository writing.
+Prerequisite(s): Passing grade in ENG 002 or ENG 118 or ENG 119 or satisfactory score on the English Placement Test The techniques of effective writing, logical thinking, and intelligent reading, with special emphasis on expository writing.
 To ensure competence in oral communications, a speech component is included.
 Offered every semester.